LEARN TO KAYAK Level 3 - Trip Training

 This 2 day (one night) class will prepare you for outfitting your boat for trips, show you how what to bring, how to pack your boat and use marine navigation to plan your trip and keep you on course on-water whether in wind, current and/or at night or in fog.
 You’ll also learn how to avoid boating traffic and ships.

-You’ll also learn how to use tidal current to get to our destination.
+You’ll also learn how to use tidal current with marine navigation for getting to and from your destination.

 Once on shore, we’ll show you where and how to set up camp, drying of gear, safe storing of food and how to explore each location whether on land or water.